 Developing a portfolio project with a specific company in mind shows the hiring manager that you are able to adapt your style to the company’s existing brand image.
-Since your job experience is minimal at this stage, it is important to show the manager that you can create prints and graphics for someone other than yourself!
-After researching the company’s target market and choosing a target season, the next step involves finding trends and concepts that are appropriate for the company.
+If your job experience is minimal at this stage, it is important to show the manager that you can create pattern designs and graphics for someone other than yourself!
+After researching the company’s target market and choosing a target season, the next step involves conducting trend research to find trends that are appropriate for the company.

-I covered many of these points in my post, “5 Super Sly Tips to Forecasting Trends in YOUR Market,” but today’s tips are specifically for those of you developing projects to land your first job!
+I covered many of these points in my post, “5 Super Sly Tips to Forecasting Trends in YOUR Market,” but today’s tips are specifically for those of you developing a portfolio project to land your first job!

 Identify images that will resonate with your customer